 - Think of the most relevant testing scenarios and test the integration carefully.

 Sales and accounting teams collaborate in day-to-day activities using different tools to achieve business goals.
 Data exchange between both teams is necessary to perform business tasks.
-Thus integration between Salesforce and QuickBooks is a great solution to reduce the amount of manual routine operations and mitigate the risks of human mistakes.
+Thus, integration between Salesforce and QuickBooks is a great solution to reduce the amount of manual routine operations and mitigate the risks of human mistakes.

-This article described several options for Salesforce QuickBooks Online integration and analyzed their pros and cons.
+This article described several Salesforce QuickBooks Online integration options and analyzed their pros and cons.
 The manual method is perfect for the simple one-way integration case to import Salesforce opportunities to QuickBooks.
 REST API integration is more flexible, but it has many requirements and prerequisites for implementation.
 The golden mean, in this case, is the no-code integration with the no-code cloud data integration with Skyvia.
 It is a relatively simple online tool for QuickBooks Salesforce integration.
 It does not require programming skills and coding for setup.
 It gives wide opportunities for different scenarios implementation.
 It allows the implementation of bi-directional integration and other complex use cases.